ZXShady/zxshady.github.io/ufcs.md

     using ::foo;
     c.foo(); // still calls X::foo,
-    // it ignores current context of call
+    // it ignores current context of call, the using decl is useless }
-}
 ```
 The lookup is simple, search the class for the member, then its bases for the member, then the namespaces of the class and its bases.
 Nothing else.
 No surprises.
 You control your type's namespace you know the functions inside it.